Alejogb1/job-board/blog-data/how-can-cnns-handle-images-of-varying-sizes.md

 id: "how-can-cnns-handle-images-of-varying-sizes"
 ---

-Alright, let’s tackle this.
+, let’s tackle this.
 I've seen this come up more often than you’d expect, especially back when I was optimizing models for embedded systems where memory constraints were a serious concern.
 Handling variable image sizes in convolutional neural networks (cnns) isn't a trivial problem, but there are several established techniques that are both effective and relatively straightforward to implement.
 It’s more about understanding the architecture and applying the correct layers strategically rather than resorting to some deep magic.

 The core issue stems from the fact that standard cnn architectures, particularly those with fully connected layers towards the end, inherently assume a fixed input size.
 The dimensions of the activation maps after convolutional and pooling operations directly influence the number of parameters in those subsequent fully connected layers.
 If you change the input size, you change the dimensions of these feature maps, and thus the entire connection structure will break.

 So, what's the workaround?
-There are primarily three ways I've found to be consistently effective: *image resizing or padding*, *fully convolutional networks (fcns)*, and *spatial pyramid pooling (spp)*.
+There are primarily three ways I've found to be consistently effective: _image resizing or padding_, _fully convolutional networks (fcns)_, and _spatial pyramid pooling (spp)_.
 Each one addresses the problem in a different, but useful way.

 **1. Image Resizing and Padding:**

 This approach is the most rudimentary but often the quickest and easiest to implement.
 Basically, we force all input images to conform to a predefined size.
 This involves either resizing the image (scaling it up or down) or padding it with some value, often zeros, to achieve the desired dimensions.

-*   **Resizing:** The primary advantage is simplicity.
+- **Resizing:** The primary advantage is simplicity.
 Libraries like opencv or pillow make resizing images trivial.
 However, this can introduce distortions or loss of information, especially if the aspect ratios of the original images are drastically different from the target size.
 For instance, squashing a very wide image into a square format might blur or compress crucial features.

-*   **Padding:** Padding is less destructive and can be preferred when preserving aspect ratios is important.
+- **Padding:** Padding is less destructive and can be preferred when preserving aspect ratios is important.
 You can pad with zeros (zero-padding), the border pixels, or even some calculated mean value.
 This ensures that your input images have the correct dimensions without altering the original visual information drastically.
 It might, however, introduce artificial features around the periphery if not done carefully, but it's generally preferable to distortion.

 Here’s a python snippet using opencv to illustrate resizing and padding: